Phenisys/microsoft-teams-observability/README.md

 # MS Teams Observability App

-The MS Teams Observability App for Dynatrace retrieves call records  and service‑health data from the Microsoft Graph API and sends them to your Dynatrace environment.
-It includes ready‑to‑use visualizations and metrics so you can monitor Teams call quality and service status across your organization.
+The MS Teams Observability App for Dynatrace features a smart collector that refines call records and service‑health data from Microsoft Graph before sending it to your Dynatrace environment.
+It ships with ready‑to‑use visualizations so you can monitor Teams call quality and service status across your organization.

 ## Table of Contents